 Submitting your Media for Captioning:

-- Once results are available, download the .2014.vtt file from the Results Email or the Submission Details Page.
+- Use this URL to make the captioning request, using our List of URLs feature.
+Ensure you have the .2014.VTT format selected under the Advanced Settings.
+Once results are available, download the .2014.vtt file from the Results Email or the Submission Details Page.

 Importing the Captions into Canvas: